maxboeck/mxb-jekyll/_posts/css-skeleton-screens/2017-08-12-css-skeleton-screens.md

 ## Add Animation

-To make this even better, we can animate our skeleton *[insert necromancer joke here]*, and make it look more like a loading indicator.
+To make this even better, we can animate our skeleton *[insert halloween joke here]*, and make it look more like a loading indicator.
 All we need to do is put a new gradient on the top layer and then animate its position with `@keyframes`.

 Here's a full example of how the finished skeleton card could look: